 "... excellent at what it focuses on, which is private equity and corporate banking."

 Trainees signed up specifically because of these specialities – but the small intake also caught their eye.
 "Magic circle firms can take on almost 100 trainees whereas we take ten to eleven each year," one source pointed out.
 "People know who you are so you can't really get lost in the system.
 It's easy to get noticed when you do something good.
 On the flip side if you do something bad then it's easy to get noticed as well."
-The London office has been doing something good of late: revenue grew by an impressive 33% in 2017.
-Should trainees be offered a place after qualifying, their financials will look equally impressive: the firm trumps most in the City by offering a £127,900 NQ salary.
+The London office has been doing something right of late: its revenue grew by 14% in 2018 to $188 million.
+Should trainees be offered a place after qualifying, their financials will look equally impressive: the firm trumps most in the City by offering a £130,000 NQ salary.
 Where's the catch, we hear you say?
 American, finance-focused firm – the warning signs are all there.
 Some long hours lie in wait.

 Keep your ear to the pound